eriksjolund/podman-nginx-socket-activation/README.md

    ```

 > **Note**
-> The _Containerfile_ builds nginx with many features disabled.
-Hopefully this demo could be modified to instead use an official nginx container image (see https://github.com/eriksjolund/podman-nginx-socket-activation/issues/1).

-> **Note**
 > nginx has no official support for systemd socket activation (feature request: https://trac.nginx.org/nginx/ticket/237).
 This demo makes use of the fact that "_nginx includes an undocumented, internal socket-passing mechanism_" quote from https://freedesktop.org/wiki/Software/systemd/DaemonSocketActivation/

 ## Advantages of using rootless Podman with socket activation